cdapio/cdap/cdap-docs/reference-manual/source/http-restful-api/lifecycle.rst

    * - ``app-id``
      - Name of the application being called
    * - ``version-id``
-     - Name of version of the application being called
+     - Version of the application being called
    * - ``program-type``
      - One of ``flows``, ``mapreduce``, ``services``, ``spark``, ``workers``, or ``workflows``
    * - ``program-id``